How can we make economical use of the means of capturing data for `hands-free` ?

 The hands-free scan ring kit is therefore a highly individualized piece of equipment for each operator, and not very flexible.

-Advice to help you make the right choice before investing:
+Advice to help you choose before investing: